 Rose was charged with inciting a riot, but because the band left the states for a European tour, he couldn't be arrested.
 He finally was almost a year later, but a judge eventually declared that he was innocent.

-The band later claimed that they asked security four times to remove the cameras they saw in the crowd.
+Guns N' Roses later claimed that they asked security four times to remove the cameras they saw in the crowd.
 Group members also said they were hit by bottles, since the Riverport security was so lax.
-When Guns N' Roses released their two ‘Use Your Illusion’ albums the following year, there was a hidden message in the artwork.
-Look closely, and you'll spot "F— You, St. Louis!" in the albums' list of thank-yous.
+When Guns N' Roses released their two Use Your Illusion albums the following year, there was a hidden message in the artwork.
+Look closely, and you'll spot "F--- You, St. Louis!" in the albums' list of thank-yous.

 Guns N’ Roses Songs Ranked Worst to Best